Facebook PixelJustFoodForDogs vs. Rachael Ray Nutrish: What’s the Better Choice for Your Dog? | My Subscription Addiction

 Nutrish has a much smaller selection, and while they do offer a couple of different formulas, it doesn’t feel nearly as flexible or personalized.

-For a picky eater like Luna, variety is key.
-She tends to lose interest fast, so being able to switch things up without upsetting her stomach is a huge win.
+For a picky eater like Duke, variety is key.
+He tends to lose interest fast, so being able to switch things up without upsetting his stomach is a huge win.

 For the better value… JFFD